 Since the implant is only placed under the mammary gland, there’s no muscle to help cover any implant edges or rippling that may occur.
 Subglandular placement is also associated with a higher risk of capsular contracture, with the American Society of Plastic Surgeons estimating a 12 to 18 percent lifetime risk related to this method compared to a 4 to 8 percent lifetime risk with submuscular placement.

-Contact Us to See What’s Right for You
+Contact Us to Find Out the Best Options for You

 If you’d like to learn more about breast augmentation, schedule a consultation with Dr. Pearce at 512-764-9076.